pedropark99/learning-projs/src/http-server/README.md

 # HTTP Server in Zig

-This folder contain a small project I created to develop a simple HTTP server in Zig.
+This folder contain a small example of a HTTP server written in Zig.

 To build and run the program run: